Game 061: at Austin Peay 73, Jacksonville State 65Tuesday, February 15, 2005

 But Bob says staying in compliance isn't a problem at AP.
 "We're a small school," he says.
 "We mostly just sit around and chat.
 There's a halftime spread at every basketball game, and between games for doubleheaders."

 "So it's more of a social club?"
 I ask.

-"It's a booster club," he corrects me.
+club," he corrects me.

 But there's something egalitarian and friendly about the Governor's Club.
 There's a lot of chatting, hand-gesturing and shaking hands.
 There are dusty old-timer AP diehards slumped at tables next to young go-getter car dealers in their crisp white shirts.
 There are rigid queen bees on the cusp of old age with their tight sweaters and teacup glasses; they rub elbows with the most common male creature in the South, the jolly balding men with beery bellies that are barely contained by polo shirts.
 Kids are allowed inside too - they don't wear pins, but they're eating most of the cookies.